 \textbf{PalmPrint Recognition.} Palmprint recognition~\cite{kong2009survey} utilizes the surface-level features of the human palm, such as principal lines and wrinkles, to perform identity verification.
 The field has evolved from early statistical methods to modern deep learning approaches~\cite{zhang2012comparative}, significantly improving recognition accuracy and robustness.

 \textbf{PalmVein Recognition.} Palmvein recognition~\cite{kang2014contactless} captures the internal vascular structure of the palm using NIR imaging technology.
-By relying on subcutaneous vascular patterns rather than the superficial skin textures used in palmprint recognition, palmvein recognition achieves greater stability and robustness, being less affected by external conditions such as skin dryness, scars, \etc
+By relying on subcutaneous vascular patterns rather than the superficial skin textures used in palmprint recognition, palmvein recognition achieves greater stability and robustness, being less affected by external conditions such as skin dryness, scars, \etc.

-\textbf{Dual-Modal Palm Recognition System.} To enhance recognition performance and security, modern systems increasingly adopt dual-modal architectures~\cite{SUNNY,2011joint,20241arge,deptrum} that jointly acquire palmprint and palmvein information.
-Figure~\ref{dual} illustrates the general dual-modal systems.
-Similar to single-modal systems, dual-modal palm recognition follows the standard biometric pipeline of image acquisition, ROI localization, feature extraction, and matching.
-In contrast to single-modal designs, modern systems employ both visible and infrared imaging, which are then transmitted as an interleaved stream to the SoC for decoding and ROI extraction.
-The two modalities are then processed independently for identity verification~\cite{zhang2018palmprint}, and their matching results are fused at the decision level.
-This dual-modal architecture enhances matching reliability and improves robustness against spoofing attempts and environmental variations, offering significant advantages over single-modal approaches.
+\textbf{Dual-Modal Palm Recognition System.} Modern palm recognition systems increasingly adopt dual-modal architectures~\cite{SUNNY,2011joint,20241arge,deptrum} that jointly capture palmprint and palm vein information to improve accuracy and security.
+As shown in Figure~\ref{dual}, these systems follow the standard biometric pipeline of image acquisition, ROI localization, feature extraction, and matching.
+Unlike single-modal designs, visible and infrared images are acquired and transmitted as interleaved streams to the SoC for decoding and ROI extraction.
+The two modalities are processed independently for identity verification~\cite{zhang2018palmprint}, and their matching results are fused at the decision level to enhance robustness against spoofing and environmental variations.